mduffster/null-loop-agent/README.md

 **Natural text continuation**: System message concatenated with previous output as continuous text (no line breaks or chat templates).

-**Note on CLI behavior**: Runner prints `> EOF by user` on empty input; we preserve raw logs but strip that exact line before re-feeding, so generation proceeds from BOS with zero prompt tokens.
+**Note on CLI behavior**: Runner prints `> EOF by user` on empty input; I  preserve raw logs but strip that exact line before re-feeding, so generation proceeds from BOS with zero prompt tokens.

 ### Controls & Limitations
 - **Chat template**: None (completion mode only), BOS: On (default), EOS: Ignored (`--ignore-eos`)